tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 <p></p>

-- Deleting bash_history to cover our traces
+- Deleting .bash_history to cover our traces: this is a regular evidence hiding step taken by attackers to remove traces of the commands they ran on a system.

 <div style="text-align: center">
 <img src="https://user-images.githubusercontent.com/18376283/156261238-bbe91fee-a1d2-47ce-b0f8-5f162b300a14.png" />